NicolasMurphy/songseeker-beta/journal.md

+# 7/16
+    Goals:
+        - Ensure tracks are exhausted before repeats, and ensure auto play works correctly on mobile
+        - Add compass on guess table
+        - Hints table
+            - Manually go through and make changes to descriptions
+        - Add a see results button after last round and before play again.
+Display all guess tables from all rounds
+        - Add separate nav: leader board, about, donate
+        - Factor distances into scores, perhaps time
+        - Multiplayer?
+        -
+    Notes:
+        -

 # 7/15
     Goals:
         - Ensure tracks are exhausted before repeats, also fetch tracks in groups of 3 and ensure auto play works correctly on mobile